 - In the MLB game, a single baseball is used only once.

-- The National Baseball Hall of Fame & Museum, located in Cooperstown, N.Y, was created in the year 1935 to celebrate baseball's centenary or the 100th anniversary.
+- The National Baseball Hall of Fame & Museum, located in Cooperstown, N.Y, was established in the year 1936, to honor greatest baseball players.

 - Babe Ruth, one of the most famous baseball players, used to place a leaf beneath his cap and change it every two innings.

 - The world's largest baseball bat (length: 120 feet long; weight: 68,000 pounds) in history is located in the Louisville Slugger Museum, Kentucky.